New McKinsey Survey 10.20.20

 Around Today's Sales Process Problems

-In the past 20 years I have experienced three major global crisis.
-The 2000 Dot-Com crash, the 9/11 tragedy and the 2008 financial and real estate bust.
+In the past 20 years, I have experienced four major global crisis.
+The 2000 Dot-Com crash, the 9/11 tragedy, and the 2008 financial and real estate bust.
 However, none of these events have had the major impact on the selling professional as the Covid-19 crisis.

-Summary: It's all about value, trust and delighting customers!
+It's all about value, trust, and delighting customers!
 By establishing your value story to customers, especially in these early stages of COVID-19 recovery, you will position yourself as the “Trusted Advisor” when your buyers fully return to investing in their digital transformation and increasing their budgets.

 It’s the age of “big data,” but how do CXO’s, sales and marketing leadership use all of this critical and valuable information?
 How is it applied to developing a sales story that is used downstream?
 Does your customer data validate and take the risk out of your sales “talk track”?
 Is your customer sales conversation mapped to each stage of the buyer’s journey?